Guide to Federal Direct Student Loans

 Conversely, a student may lose eligibility for US Title IV aid and still meet institution requirements for continued enrolment.

-Failure to meet SAP and regaining eligibility: Satisfactory Academic Progress will be assessed on at individual basis at the end of each term to determine eligibility for continued award or disbursement of aid.
+Failure to meet SAP and regaining eligibility: Satisfactory Academic Progress will be assessed on at individual basis at the end of each year to determine eligibility for continued award or disbursement of aid.
 A student who fails to meet SAP standards will be notified in writing, by email and by letter, of the ineligibility for further disbursements of US Federal Student loans.
 Reinstatement of eligibility for these loans is not automatic.
 A student can regain eligibility only by submitting a successful appeal to be placed on probation or by taking action to get back into compliance with the SAP standards.

 Students who transfer into a new academic program will also transfer with any SAP warning or sanction and will still need to meet the specified criteria in the new program before re-establishing eligibility to receive aid.